- ASP.NET Core 1.x or 2.x running on Windows

 STEP 5 - Register the profiler

 There are many ways in which a .NET Core application can be started, so we’ve listed some common methods along with the required environment variables needed to configure the Raygun APM profiler correctly.
-Click the Show Config button from the configuration screen to view this list.
+To view these options, click the Show Config button from the configuration screen:

-In your server side Visual Studio project(s) for this application, we recommended you update the Raygun4Net.AspNetCore NuGet package to the latest release in order to correlate data between Crash Reporting and APM.
+If you’re already using Raygun4Net.AspNetCore in your web application then we recommend you update the Raygun4Net.AspNetCore NuGet package to the latest release in order to correlate data between Crash Reporting and APM.

 Installing using the Raygun CLI tool